Our 30 favorite turtleneck sweaters at the movies – Reel

 If there is something decidedly pathetic about him, this man still has the French Connection " (William Friedkin, 1971)

-First of all, note: Gene Hackman's pork pie hat, a real gimmick or even a reference when it comes to illustrating this type of hat in cinema.
+First of all, note Gene Hackman's pork pie hat, a real gimmick and even a reference when it comes to illustrating this type of hat in cinema.
 We could also mention the elegance of Fernando Rey, one of the key actors in Luis Buñuel's cinema.
-But perhaps the most interesting thing is to be found in the versatile style of Roy Scheider.
+But the most interesting thing is perhaps to be found in Roy Scheider's versatile style.
 Nothing seems to scare him.

-It thus appears in a workwear register from the first movements of the film: large black and gray checked wool shirt, light blue jeans and brown boots.
-With a few variations, it's the same kind of outfit as Kevin Costner's in " Shaft " (Gordon Parks, 1971)
+He thus appears in a workwear register from the first movements of the film: big black and gray checked wool shirt, light blue jeans and brown boots.
+With a few variations, it is the same kind of outfit as that of Kevin Costner in " Shaft " (Gordon Parks, 1971)

-“Right on!” » Another continent, another universe.
-The setting is similar to that which you can discover in the excellent American series “ music is by Isaac Hayes and you obviously know it: it is better known than the film itself.
+"Right on!"
+Another continent, another universe.
+The setting is similar to the one you can discover in the excellent American series " Music is by Isaac Hayes and you definitely know it: it is better known than the film itself.

-If the name of director Gordon Parks doesn't mean anything to you, just note that he mainly worked in the field of photography, mainly photojournalism but also, and this is interesting for us, fashion photography.
+If the name of the director Gordon Parks means nothing to you, simply note that he worked mainly in the field of photography, mainly photojournalism but also, and this is interesting for us, fashion photography.

 © Michael Ochs Archives/Getty Images